Natural Hazards and Catastrophes (Geol 108)—Syllabus and Schedule

 their email address at http://www.centralia.edu/admin/services/it/studentemail.html

 Information for this course is posted on Canvas.
 Occasionally I may also refer you to other web pages where I store or link to resources.
 The Canvas page is a work in progress and will change as we go through the class.
 Look there for this syllabus, copies of selected class handouts, links, reading suggestions, assignments, and additional information.

-This quarter the mandatory field trip will be on Sunday May 17th.
+This quarter the mandatory field trip will be on Saturday October 17th or 24th.
 This field trip is accounts for 1/2 of the lab grade in this class.
 You are required to attend and write up field report for the trip.
-NOTE, ALL FIELD WRITE UPS ARE DUE by June 4th.
+NOTE, ALL FINAL FIELD WRITE UPS ARE DUE by third Monday after trip.
 Please schedule your other classwork accordingly.
 The following site will be updated when details become available: Field trip details

 Late assignments: For you own sake, hand in assignments on time.
 Assignments turned in late will not get full credit.
 Information regarding class assignments will be provided during the term.
 Assignments must be turned in at the beginning of the class period on the due-date for full credit.